ValentinoAbate/Cmpm-163-HW-2/README.md

 Part A summary: Bloom effect with outline shader.
 The intensity and treshold of the bloom effect are controllable in-scene

 Part B summary: Terrain created from a texture generated from perlin noise at runtime.
-The camera and paremeters of the terrain generation can be controlled in-scene with various sliders and buttons
+The camera and parameters of the terrain generation can be controlled in-scene with various sliders and buttons

 Sybox Texture from: Heiko Irrgang